Skip to main content

 File & Config Validation

 Ensure README exists, Dockerfiles use approved base images, Helm versions are current, and required configs are in place.
+Supports JSON, YAML, TOML, text, env, and properties files with line-level scanning.

 Progressive Enforcement